Why A Single Question Decides The Fates Of Central American Migrants

 When he thinks about his future, Alfredo Trejo takes a deep breath.

-"Many of the people who have been rounded up and will be deported, they already know their future," he says.
+"Many of those people who have been rounded up and will be deported, they already know their future," he says.
 "They'll die of hunger or they'll be killed by bullets."

 Trejo came to the United States in 2014, one of thousands of unaccompanied minors from Central America who flooded the U.S. border.
 He applied for asylum and, like many of the others, he says he fled persecution from gang members in El Salvador.
 He says they assaulted him and stole from him and threatened to kill him, so he had no choice but to flee.